juanelas/base64/README.md

 # @juanelas/base64

 Base64 for both node.js and brwser javascript.
 It support URL-safe encoding and enabling/disabling padding.
-Buffers can be implementedd using ArrayBuffer, any TypedArray or Buffer
+Buffers can be implementedd using ArrayBuffer, any TypedArray or Buffer.

 ## Usage